microsoft/vscode-docs/docs/getstarted/settings.md

   // Enables logging of the TS server to a file.
 This log can be used to diagnose TS Server issues.
 The log may contain file paths, source code, and other potentially sensitive information from your project.
   "typescript.tsserver.log": "off",

   // Additional paths to discover Typescript Language Service plugins.
-Requires TypeScript >= 2.3.0.
+Requires using TypeScript 2.3.0 or newer in the workspace.
   "typescript.tsserver.pluginPaths": [],

 // Enables tracing of messages sent to the TS server.
 This trace can be used to diagnose TS Server issues.
 The trace may contain file paths, source code, and other potentially sensitive information from your project.
   "typescript.tsserver.trace": "off",

   // Enable/disable automatic updating of import paths when you rename or move a file in VS Code.
 Possible values are: 'prompt' on each rename, 'always' update paths automatically, and 'never' rename paths and don't prompt me.
-Requires TypeScript >= 2.9
+Requires using TypeScript 2.9 or newer in the workspace.
   "typescript.updateImportsOnFileMove.enabled": "prompt",

   // Complete functions with their parameter signature.